echeran/smile-of-murugan/webbook/chapter04.md

 *kiḻār), iḷatirumāṟaṉum, maturaiyāciriyar nallantuvaṉārum, marutaṉiḷanākaṉārum,*
 *kaṇakkāyaṉār makaṉār nakkīraṉārumeṉa ittoṭakkattār nāṟpattoṉpatiṉmar*
 *eṉpa. avaruḷḷiṭṭu nāṉūṟṟu nāṟpattoṉpatiṉmar pātiṉār eṉpa. avarkaḷāl*
-*pātappaṭṭaṉa neṭuntokai nāṉūṟum, kuṟuntokai nāṉūṟum*, *naṟṟiṇai nāṉūṟum,*
+*pātappaṭṭaṉa neṭuntokai nāṉūṟum, kuṟuntokai nāṉūṟum, naṟṟiṇai nāṉūṟum,*
-*puṟanāṉūṟum, aiṅkuṟunūṟum, patiṟṟuppattum, nūṟṟaimpatu kaliyum*, eḻupatu*
+*puṟanāṉūṟum, aiṅkuṟunūṟum, patiṟṟuppattum, nūṟṟaimpatu kaliyum, eḻupatu*
 *paripāṭalum, kūttum, variyum, ciṟṟicaiyum, pēricaiyumeṉṟu ittoṭakkattaṉa.*
 *avarkku nūl akattiyamum, tolkāppiyamumeṉpa. avar caṅkam iruntu tamiḻārāyntatu* *āyirattoṇṇūṟṟaimpatiṟṟiyāṇṭu eṉpa. avarkaḷaic caṅkamirīiyiṉār*
 *katal koḷḷappaṭṭup pōntirunta mutattirumāṟaṉ mutalāka ukkirap peruvaḻuti* *īṟaka nāṟpattoṉpatiṉmar eṉpa. avaruḷ kaviyarankēṟinār mūvar pāṇṭiyar eṉpa.*
+*avar caṅkamiruntu tamiḻārāyntatu uttara maturai eṉpa"*. \
+\
-*avar caṅkamiruntu tamiḻārāyntatu uttara maturai eṉpa"*.
-For Engl. translation cf. T. G. Aravamuthan, "The Oldest Account of the Tamil Academies", *JORM* 1930, 183-201 and 289-317, and K. V. Zvelebil, "The Earliest Account of the Tamil Academies", *IIJ* (forthcoming, 1973).
-From this account it may be seen 1) that by the time Nakkīrar wrote his commentary, the anthologization of the collections (including the rather late *Paripāṭal* and *Kalittokai*) must have been already a *fait accompli*; on the other hand, this account does *not* mention either the *(Eṭṭut)tokai* or the *(Pattup)pāṭṭu* arrangement as such (nor, as a matter of fact, any of the pāṭṭu
+For Engl. translation
+cf. T. G. Aravamuthan, "The Oldest Account of the Tamil Academies", *JORM* 1930, 183-201 and 289-317, and K. V. Zvelebil, "The Earliest Account of the Tamil Academies", *IIJ* (forthcoming, 1973).
+From this account it may be seen \
+1) that by the time Nakkīrar wrote his commentary, the anthologization of the collections (including the rather late *Paripāṭal* and *Kalittokai*) must have been already a *fait accompli*; on the other hand, this account does *not* mention either the *(Eṭṭut)tokai* or the *(Pattup)pāṭṭu* arrangement as such (nor, as a matter of fact, any of the pāṭṭu
+"lays"); \
-"lays"); 2) it mentions, for the first time, the *Tolkāppiyam* as a *single grammatical work*; 3) the language of this account shows that its author was definitely *not* identical with any of the older Nakkīrars; there are some
+2) it mentions, for the
+first time, the *Tolkāppiyam* as a *single grammatical work*; \
+3) the language of
+this account shows that its author was definitely *not* identical with any of the older Nakkīrars; there are some